Oversight of Oranga Tamariki System Act 2022

 Three oversight agencies for the Oranga Tamariki system

-There are three oversight agencies: We work together to provide strengthened complaints handling, advocacy and monitoring:
+There are three oversight agencies.
+We work together to provide strengthened complaints handling, advocacy and monitoring.

 Kaitiaki Mana Tangata | Ombudsman

-Strengthened complaints handling about Oranga Tamariki and its care or custody providers.
+Complaints handling about Oranga Tamariki and its care or custody providers.
 This includes resolution and investigation of complaints and wider issues.

 Mana Mokopuna | Children and Young People’s Commission